blukatdevelopment/UnchainedWorldsOld/readme.md

 Well, because then I can share it and preserve the [four freedoms](https://www.gnu.org/philosophy/free-sw.en.html)

 ## Blukat, you silly banana!
 A TTRPG isn't software.
 Sure it is.
 It just runs on human brains instead of computers.
-Git gud, scrub.
+Git gud, scrub. :P

 ## Getting started (as a player)
 You ready to start adventuring?